How Long Does Meth Stay In Your System?

 Occasional users of methamphetamine (those using meth once a month or less) will definitely test positive for meth if they are tested within 24 hours of snorting or injecting the drug.
 Depending on a person’s metabolism, health, age and other factors, they may test negative only one or two days after using.

 People using meth once or twice a week tend to retain more amphetamine molecules in their soft tissues.
-Since the half life of meth is about 10 hours, elimination of 50 percent of meth from the body will take at least 12+ hours.
-Also, methamphetamine may be detected through urine, blood, hair and saliva tests for 96 hours, if you use once or twice a week.
+Since the half life of meth is about 10 hours, elimination of 50 percent of meth from the body will take at least 12 hours or more.

 Detecting Meth in Hair Samples